Christopher Stead

 Profile

-Christopher is a robust litigator and courtroom advocate, who can provide advice, drafting services, and advocacy, at all levels and stages of litigation, as well as assisting through ADR processes such as mediation.
-He regularly appears in the County Court, Property Tribunal, High Court, and ICC.
-Christopher is willing and able to pick up cases in the latter stages and at short notice, as well as providing hands-on assistance from the very beginning of a dispute.
+Christopher is a robust courtroom advocate who enjoys the challenge of trials and contested hearings.
+He provides advice, drafting services, and advocacy, at all levels and stages of litigation, as well as assisting through ADR processes such as round-table negotiations and mediation.
+He regularly appears in the ICC, the High Court, and the County Court and Property Tribunal.
+He is willing and able to pick up cases in the latter stages and at short notice, as well as providing hands-on assistance and practical and honest advice from the very beginning of a dispute.
 He is thorough and precise in preparation, and clients value and appreciate his ability to get to the heart of the issues involved.

-He originally practised as a tenant in the business and property team at Kings Chambers (Manchester, Leeds, and Birmingham), having undertaken pupillage with Mark Harper KC and Andrew Latimer.
-After a career break to be ordained in the Church of England and to lecture in doctrine and church history, where he was engaged in research and writing alongside teaching university students and examining, he resumed his busy commercial chancery practice at chambers in London.
+He originally practised as a tenant in the business and property team at Kings Chambers, having undertaken pupillage with Mark Harper KC and Andrew Latimer.
+After a career break to undertake ordained church ministry, and teach theology and church history at university-level alongside post-graduate research and writing, he resumed his busy commercial chancery practice at chambers in London.
 He also now often speaks at seminars for professional clients across the areas of business, property, and probate law.

 Expertise